‘Gold Rush’ Sneak Peek: Tensions Rise Between Fred & Christopher (VIDEO) - NewsBreak

 Bryan & Vinny & Craig & Granny return for the first show of 2023 and we've got a lot to get into!
 Questions and NEW YEAR'S GUILT from Granny, a Twitter Subscriber Q&A, then the boys review AEW Rampage, which by Rampage standards was a pretty good show.
 A fun time as always so check ...

-LOS ANGELES — (AP) — “Avengers” star Jeremy Renner is being treated for serious injuries that happened while he was plowing snow, the actor's representative said Sunday.
-Renner, 51, is in critical condition although he is stable, the actor's representative said.
-No further details on the...
+The "Avengers" star Jeremy Renner sustained serious injuries while he was plowing snow, the actor's representative said.
+The actor has a home in Nevada, but it is unclear where he was hurt.

 Comments / 0